aspirant55/411-spring-2024/assignments/ha-02/readme.md

 10011 -0.75
 ```

-The order of the outpur should follow strictly the order of the binary
+The order of the output should follow strictly the order of the binary
 numbers, from the smallest to the largest.

 ## Submission and Grading